 55. crumpled or damaged craft items

 With more of us working from home now, we need all the clear space we can get!
+Check out my complete post for how to organize a messy office.

 If general paper clutter is an issue, I have some recommendations for paper organizing tools that may help.